rypaul12/NETS213Final/README.md

 ## Code
-The **quality_control** function handles quality control and filtering out bad HITS.
+The **quality_control** function handles quality control and filtering out bad HITS by checking if the quality control question is correct.

 The **aggregation** function handles the aggregation features, and getting the averages per state.